 Let’s look closer into this question.

 Regenerative braking refers to the process used by e-bikes to convert kinetic energy into electric charge to be used by the battery.
-Current technology levels, as well as speeds and weights of electric bicycles, do not allow using regenerative braking effectively on e-bikes.
+Current technology levels, as well as the speeds and weights of electric bicycles, do not allow using regenerative braking effectively on e-bikes.

 What is regenerative braking on e-bikes?
 Is it worth it?

 Regenerative braking or ‘Regen braking’ is a breakthrough concept for environment-friendly vehicles.
 It was made popular during the early 2000s and is widely used in electric cars and other vehicles.
 The idea soon followed for smaller vehicles and went further in applications, including e-bikes.

 Many e-bike riders may think that e-bikes actually use their regenerative braking to convert the kinetic energy during braking to charge the battery.
 Although bike manufacturers tried to popularize the idea, it didn’t see much success at the moment.

-To be honest, regenerative braking on e-bikes is not worthy.
+To be honest, regenerative braking on e-bikes is not worth it.
 There are several reasons why such a braking system isn’t worth much to be installed on e-bikes.

 Now let’s investigate one at a time.